A REAL DICKENS

 What will the weather be like?

 Truly could not tell you, Mississippi weather is so unpredictable.
 Late April in the Delta typically features warm, sunny days with highs around 85°F and lows around 55°F. There could be rain, or it could be the clearest blue sky you’ve ever seen.
 Could be both in the same day!
-Welcome to the South!

 How do we get to Clarksdale?